xiaominzhu88/TIL/react/react-router-dom-basic-router.md

 		// elements and renders the first one whose path
 		// matches the current URL.

-		// Use a <Switch> any time withvmultiple routes, only one
+		// Use a <Switch> any time with multiple routes, only one
 		// of them to render at a time
 	);
 }